symil/lotus/README.md

 ## Repository

-Here are listed the most importants folders in the repository:
+Here are listed the most important folders in the repository:

 - `example/`: a simple multiplayer platform/shooter game made with Lotus.
 - `javascript/`: JavaScript code that wraps the generated WebAssembly.